-One of the most violent eras of American history was that of the Cocaine Cowboys - a drug-laden, dangerous time during the late '70s and '80s in South Florida.
+One of the most violent eras of American history was that of the "Cocaine Cowboys" - a drug-laden, dangerous time during the late '70s and '80s in South Florida.
 The Miami drug trade was wrought with graphic violence, horrific crime, and vast riches.

-If you’ve seen Scarface you only know a slice of the terror that took place in Dade County in the '80s.
+If you’ve seen Scarface, you only know a slice of the terror that took place in Dade County in the '80s.
 No one was safe from the cartel war that raged through the city - not even women and children.
-That era was full of men who were dubbed Cocaine Cowboys, marauding bands of mercenaries who worked for the cartels to kill anyone who got in the way of making piles of money.
+That era was full of men who were dubbed Cocaine Cowboys - marauding bands of mercenaries who worked for the cartels to kill anyone who got in the way of making piles of money.

 The Dadeland Mall Massacre

-The first shots fired in the long string of cocaine related murders in Miami took place at the Crown Liquor Store at the Dadeland Mall in 1979.
-The massacre began as a simple hit on Jiménez Panesso, a drug trafficker who was stopping by the store to pick up a bottle of Scotch.
-Panesso was followed into the store by two men carrying submachine guns who unloaded on him, a friend, and two men working the counter.
+The first shots fired in the long string of cocaine-related murders in Miami took place at the Crown Liquor Store at the Dadeland Mall in 1979.
+The massacre began as a single hit on Jiménez Panesso, a drug trafficker who was stopping by the store to pick up a bottle of Scotch, and his bodyguard.
+Panesso was followed into the store by two men carrying submachine guns who unloaded on him, his bodyguard, and two men working the counter.

-The Terrible Fate of Hernan Granados
+The Murder Of Hernan Granados

 Jorge "Rivi" Ayala was an enforcer for Griselda Blanco, a major cocaine boss in Miami often referred to as Miami's Cocaine Queen.
 When Rivi first arrived in Miami, he was simply shaking people down.
 But one night he accidentally tipped off two brothers who were about to be executed that the hammer was coming down.
 In order to save himself from execution, it was up to him to finish the job.

-In 1984, Barry Seal - a pilot who helped move product from Colombia to Louisiana - had turned into an FBI informant in order to reduce a lengthy sentence in federal prison.
-While he was working as an informant Seal was also living in a halfway house in Louisiana, and it was there where one of Griselda Blanco's men, Cumbaba, was waiting for him along with a hit squad.
+In 1984, Barry Seal - a pilot who helped move product from Colombia to Louisiana - became an FBI informant to reduce a lengthy sentence in federal prison.
+While he was working as an informant, Seal was living in a halfway house in Louisiana.
+It was there that one of Griselda Blanco's men, Cumbaba, was waiting for him along with a hit squad.

-The Unsolved Quadruple Murder That's Still Unsolved
+The Quadruple Murder That Remains Unsolved